 - analyse the role of social networks in transformation processes

 - inform environmental governance processes

 - discover network-related implications for project planning and implementation

 - empower stakeholders by using SNA for strategic planning

 - facilitate conflict mitigation via comparing divergent perceptions of networks

 - support project implementation by developing network scenarios with and for stakeholders

-We will (1) develop a generic SEN model with time and actor decision variables and with a user surface for use in environmental assessment and conservation management (2) develop a conceptual model of social networks in transformation processes in order to inform decision-makers on how to support/achieve desirable network structure (3) publish a handbook entitled: Social Network Analysis for Environmental Governance and Management: A Practical Guide.
+We will (1) develop a generic SEN model with time and actor decision variables and with a user surface for use in environmental assessment and conservation management, (2) develop a conceptual model of social networks in transformation processes in order to inform decision-makers on how to support/achieve desirable network structure and (3) publish a handbook entitled: Social Network Analysis for Environmental Governance and Management: A Practical Guide.